unfoldadmin/django-unfold/README.md

 ### django-import-export

-To get proper visual appearance for django-import-export, two things are needed

-1. Add `unfold.contrib.import_export` to `INSTALLED_APPS` at the begging of the file.
-This action will override all templates coming from the plugin.
+1. Add `unfold.contrib.import_export` to `INSTALLED_APPS` at the beggining of the file.
+This action will override all templates coming from the application.
 2. Change `import_form_class` and `export_form_class` in ModelAdmin which is inheriting from `ImportExportModelAdmin`.
 This chunk of code is responsible for adding proper styling to form elements.

 ```python